 Protecting the rope

 The most important part of any rope bag is protecting your rope.
 We defined protecting your rope as keeping it off the ground and out of the dirt/sand/moss.
-With this in mind we felt that rope bags that came with tarps that were bigger and would lay flatter and thus cover more ground were better.
-The 4' x 4'and 4' x 5' foot tarps seemed ideal, not too small and big enough that when you pulled your rope from the chains it would mostly land on the tarp.
+With this in mind, we felt that rope bags that came with tarps that were bigger and would lay flatter and thus cover more ground were better.
+The 4' x 4' and 4' x 5' tarps seemed ideal, not too small and big enough that when you pulled your rope from the chains, it would mostly land on the tarp.
 That size also gave plenty of room to comfortably flake our ropes onto.
-The smallest tarps were 3' x 3' feet and that seemed a little small.
+The smallest tarps were 3' x 3', and that seemed a little small.
 We had to work a little harder to keep the rope on the tarp while flaking it.
-After our tests we thought the Metolius Ropemaster just edged out the Super Chute.
+After our tests, we thought the Metolius Ropemaster just edged out the Super Chute.
 The Rope Ranger/Ropemaster tarps were only marginally bigger than the Super Chute, but their ability to lay flatter gave us more room.
 Not far behind was the Black Diamond Super Slacker.
 The Super Slacker tarp, while it wasn't bigger than those of the Super Chute or Rope Ranger, felt bigger due to its rectangular, flat-laying nature.
-The Metolius Dirt Bag and Porta-Cord both sported 3' x 3' foot tarps that were better than nothing but we wished were bigger.
+The Metolius Dirt Bag and Porta-Cord both sported 3' x 3' foot tarps that were better than nothing but that we wished were bigger.

 Ease of putting away the rope

 We tested how well each rope bag compressed to fit into our packs.
-Although all the rope bags we tested featured some sort of carrying strap, over half of the the climbers we know put their rope bag in their pack.
+Although all the rope bags we tested featured some sort of carrying strap, over half the climbers we know store their rope bag inside their packs.
 Nearly all the tested rope bags featured a compression strap, some of which worked better than others.
 A few bags featured more durable metal buckles.
-We thought that the Arc'teryx Pali was the most packable rope bag with the Metolius Ropemaster and Rope Ranger just behind.
-The Arc'teryx Pali has a nice small, compact shape with one compression strap.
-We gave it higher marks because it was designed with packablity in mind.
+We thought that the Arc'teryx Pali was the most packable rope bag, with the Metolius Ropemaster and Rope Ranger just behind.
+The Pali has a nice, small, compact shape with one compression strap.
+We gave it higher marks because it was designed with packability in mind.
 Arc'teryx designed it to fit perfectly into a Miura 50.
-We found that even if you didn't own a Miura 50, it fit well into most 35-55L packs.
+We found that even if you didn't own a Miura 50, it fits well into most 35-55L packs.
 The Metolius Ropemaster/Rope Ranger had nice compression straps and were a little shorter than the similarly-designed Super Chute, which made them easier to pack.

 How nice each bag was to carry around

-It is super convenient to toss in your rock shoes and your quick-draws, pack it up and move to the next route.
+It is super convenient to toss in your rock shoes and your quickdraws, pack it up and move to the next route.
 This is especially true for areas with a lot of routes close together.
-The Black Diamond Super Slacker was our top choice because we could easily fit a 70m rope, harness, 15 quick-draws and rock shoes and still have room for a water bottle, guide book or other items.
-The Super Chute was almost as easy to pack away a rope and a ton of stuff.
+The Black Diamond Super Slacker was our top choice because we could easily fit a 70m rope, harness, 15 quickdraws and rock shoes and still have room for a water bottle, guidebook or other items.
+The Super Chute was almost as easy to pack away a rope and a ton of stuff into.
 Not too far behind that was the Ropemaster, still able to fit a 70m cord with shoes and draws.
 The Metolius Porta-Cord was by far the most organized with its many pockets.
-With a 60m rope it was big enough for your shoes, some draws, water and a snack.
+With a 60m rope, it was big enough for your shoes, some draws, water and a snack.
 With a 70m rope we couldn't fit both our rock shoes and the quick-draws, but we could fit one or the other.

-A feature that earned higher scores was having a small place for easily lost items like keys, wallets and cell phones.
+A feature that earned a bag higher scores was a dedicated small place for easily lost items like keys, wallets, and cell phones.
 Another nice feature was a place to tie the ends of the rope to, keeping you from having to re-stack the rope as often and keeping you from losing the ends, especially nice for older ropes where the tape has come off.